yashsakhuja/Identifying-best-hotel-locations/README.md

 To Improve:
 1) Make functions to pass the list of shortlisted hotel names (possibly from another webscrapping) with prices and selcting best location hotels.
+2) Optimising travel iternaries

+P.S.
+I'm going to Portsmouth soon so the hotel is the one I picked (hope I have this resouce while doing my hotel research ;) )